SLG/lgtv2mqtt/README.md

 notes:

-the key is located in ~/ssh name is webos with your device name
+The key is located in ~/ssh name is webos with your device name

-you can ignore the prompting error message
+You can ignore the prompting error message

 [source](https://www.reddit.com/r/jellyfin/comments/ryowwb/i_created_a_simple_script_to_renew_the_devmode_on/)